l2brb/Sp3llsWizard/README.md

 ### Process Diagnostics

-The goal of this module is the use of the synthesized constraints as determinants of process diagnosis.
+This module tests the usage of the synthesized constraints as determinants of process diagnosis.
 We aim to demonstrate how we can single out the violated rules constituting the process model behavior, thereby spotlighting points of non-compliance with processes.

 To this end, we developed a dedicated diagnostic module that extends a declarative specification miner for constraint checking via the replay of runs on semi-symbolic automata.